Creating an Emergency Plan in the IEP

 Sample school safety checklist

-To help you prepare an IELP or safety plan, we’ve put together this list of questions and considerations to take with you to your next IEP meeting.
-This list has been developed from Clarke and Columbia Embury’s TEACHING Exceptional Children (TEC) article.
+To help prepare an IELP or safety plan, Undivided members can check out this list of questions and considerations to bring to the next IEP meeting.

 How to talk to and prepare your child for safety measures